Wei-Shau Hu, Ph.D.

 |Yang Liu Ph.D.||Postdoctoral Fellow (Visiting)|

 |Jonathan Rawson Ph.D.||Postdoctoral Fellow (CRTA)|

 Intramural AIDS Research Fellowship

-Jonathan Rawson received a 2017 Intramural AIDS Research Fellowship (IARF) award from the Office of AIDS Research, Office of Intramural Research, and Office of Intramural Research & Training in the National Institutes of Health to support his proposed research project on "Understanding the Pseudodiploid Nature of HIV-1."
+Jonathan Rawson received 2018 and 2017 Intramural AIDS Research Fellowship (IARF) awards from the Office of AIDS Research, Office of Intramural Research, and Office of Intramural Research & Training in the National Institutes of Health to support his proposed research project on "Understanding the Pseudodiploid Nature of HIV-1."
 IARF awards include full stipend support to successful candidates who demonstrate outstanding scientific potential through both an imaginative and thoughtful research plan and a well thought out career development plan.

 Young Investigator Awards, Conference on Retroviruses and Opportunistic Infections